Swing Trading Strategies

 I will not explain all these patterns but as a trader, you should be able to recognize them on a chart.
 If not, you need to hit the books as they are important to recognize no matter what kind of trading your doing.

 You may also enter a trade based on news flow which can be a catalyst for a couple of days before the stock price gets extended either to the upside or downside.
-It could be a very recent announcement or anticipation of and event such as a new Apple Iphone.
+It could be a very recent announcement or anticipation of an event such as a new Apple iPhone.
 Regardless, some fundamental analysis or news flow, either in the past or anticipated in the future will likely play a role in your decision to take a position.
 This will also likely determine the timeline of your trade.

 Timeline for entry and exit

-Like a lot of other types of trading it is important to plan your trade and to assess your risk and your reward for swing trades longer than an overnight hold.
+Like a lot of other types of trading, it is important to plan your trade and to assess your risk and your reward for swing trades longer than an overnight hold.
 The risk and reward potential on the trade will be primarily determined by a technical analysis of the stock’s price action.
 Determining a stock’s prior areas and resistance and support in a similar way we look at day-trades in the morning will provide you with your exit strategy.
-You should be targeting a risk reward of at least 1:3.
+You should be targeting a risk-reward of at least 1:3.
 In other words, your downside should be a 1 unit and your upside should be a 3 unit gain.

 For example, if you are looking to go long a $50/share stock and prior support has been identified at $49.5 (difference of $0.50) then you should be looking to see a gain of at least $1.50 (3 times $0.50 = $1.50) or price target at $51.5/share.
 If the next level of resistance is identified at $53/share you have an upside of 6 times and this trade looks even better than the 1:3 ratio.

 The one positive aspect of swing trading – you can slow things down and little and take the time to assess a trade.
 With day trading you need to make quick decisions on entries and a good entry can make the difference between a great trade versus a bad trade.
-With swing trading you can take your time to assess a trade thoroughly before taking any action
+With swing trading, you can take your time to assess a trade thoroughly before taking any action

 My Rules and Strategies for Swing Trades

 - Do not hold a swing trade through an earnings release.
-To me this is like betting red or black on a roulette wheel.
+To me, this is like betting red or black on a roulette wheel.
 I do not like 50:50 odds on a trade.
-A company can look like it is doing great but a negative forward guidance (anticipated business going forward) given on an earnings call can cause a stock to sell off even with a good financial earnings report.
+A company can look like it is doing great but negative forward guidance (anticipated business going forward) given on an earnings call can cause a stock to sell off even with a good financial earnings report.

 - Avoid other binary events like the release of the results of a drug trial.
 There are countless examples of stock prices dropping 75% and more on a bad result.
 Good results can be a windfall but bad results can wipe you out.
 As with earnings events, I do not like gambling on this type of event.

-- For longer term swings, look for stocks that have a fundamental story that will carry the stock price higher.
-Examples would be BABA for a “singles day” price run up for the event on November 11 every year: stock price usually runs up into that event.
+- For longer-term swings, look for stocks that have a fundamental story that will carry the stock price higher.
+Examples would be BABA for a “singles day” price run-up for the event on November 11 every year: stock price usually runs up into that event.
 The old adage of “buy the rumor and sell the news” usually applies.
-I like to take profits before the event – could be a full sale or scale out but do not overstay your position.
+I like to take profits before the event – could be a full sale or scale-out but do not overstay your position.